Get News & Updates Directly To Your Inbox

 Try these tips for lowering your blood pressure from the American Heart Association:

-If you have high blood pressure, be sure to take any medication your doctor orders as directed.
+If you have high blood pressure, be sure to check it regularly and take any medicine your doctor orders as directed.
 If you have any side effects, don’t stop taking it without checking with your doctor first.